Rooted in heritage: Blake Pewo’s leadership and legacy at Altus AFB

 |0

-This work, Rooted in heritage: Blake Pewo’s leadership and legacy at Altus AFB [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rooted in heritage: Blake Pewo’s leadership and legacy at Altus AFB, by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.